Comic – Sour Grapes: Lunch

 by Tim Jones

-Comic – Sour Grapes: Hair
+Comic – Sour Grapes: Sprinkles

 Sour Grapes is a comic about “Aesop”, a miserable flying dog and his odd friends, all living in a problematic and troubled world.